Computer Science

 CSCI341.
 COMPUTER ORGANIZATION.
 3.0 Semester Hrs.

 (I, II) Covers the basic concepts of computer architecture and organization.
 Topics include machine level instructions and operating system calls used to write programs in assembly language, computer arithmetics, performance, processor design, and pipelining techniques.
 This course provides insight into the way computers operate at the machine level.
-Prerequisite: CSCI200 or CSCI261, CSCI262.
+Prerequisite: CSCI200 OR CSCI210 OR (CSCI261 AND CSCI262).

 CSCI358.
 DISCRETE MATHEMATICS.
 3.0 Semester Hrs.